 The 10 things David Cheng looks for when purchasing a manufacturing facility

 - Wood quality is important to us because we want to make the best saunas possible.
 We only purchase grade “A” quality wood from Canada for its wood grain properties, it is also free of wood bur holes.
-We inspect all raw material arriving from Canada from the grade, the evenness, and age of the wood.
+We inspect all raw material arriving from Canada from the grade, the evenness, and the age of the wood.
 Here is a picture of how we store our wood.

 |Celebration Saunas raw materials storage|